LukeZGD/Legacy-iOS-Kit/README.md

 # iOS-OTA-Downgrader

-- **Downgrade/restore and jailbreak supported iOS devices to signed OTA firmwares**
+- **Downgrade/restore and jailbreak supported legacy iOS devices to signed OTA firmwares**
 - **iPhone4Down: Downgrade your iPhone 4 on Linux/Windows (using powdersn0w)**
-- **Linux and macOS** are supported
+- **Linux, macOS, and Windows** are supported
-    - **Partial support for Windows** - usage is not recommended
+    - Windows usage is not recommended
-    - iPhone4Down is focused on Linux only - macOS and Windows are only partially supported
+    - iPhone4Down focuses on Linux support - use [cherryflowerJB](https://web.archive.org/web/20210701000000*/https://dora2ios.web.app/CFJB/) or [powdersn0w](https://dora2ios.web.app/konayuki/index.html) on macOS instead
 - **Read the ["How to Use" wiki page](https://github.com/LukeZGD/iOS-OTA-Downgrader/wiki/How-to-Use) for a step-by-step tutorial**
 - **Read the ["Troubleshooting" wiki page](https://github.com/LukeZGD/iOS-OTA-Downgrader/wiki/Troubleshooting) for tips, frequent questions, and troubleshooting**

 ## Other features
 - iOS 6.1.3 and 8.4.1 downgrades have the option to **jailbreak** the install
-    - For iOS 10.3.3, use [TotallyNotSpyware](https://totally-not.spyware.lol) or [sockH3lix](https://github.com/SongXiaoXi/sockH3lix) to jailbreak
+    - For iOS 10.3.3 downgrades, use [TotallyNotSpyware](https://totally-not.spyware.lol)
-- This script can also restore your device to other iOS versions that you have SHSH blobs for (32-bit devices only, iOS 5 and newer only)
+- This script can also restore your device to other iOS versions that you have SHSH blobs for (32-bit devices only)
 - The latest baseband will always be used for 32-bit devices that have baseband.
 For iPhone 5C and A7 devices, iOS 10.3.3 baseband will be used
 - This script can also be used to just enter kDFU mode (32-bit devices only)
 - This script can also be used to restore your iPhone 4 back to iOS 7.1.2 with the option to jailbreak the install
+- This script can also be used to restore 32-bit devices to their latest versions

 ## Supported devices
 - [Identify your device here](https://ipsw.me/device-finder)